Last Updated: 21 October, 2024

 In-person sports betting sites and locations

 Plenty of casinos operated in Ohio well before the state’s sports betting bill was passed.
-With the licensing system Ohio operates on, there are also plenty of smaller retail locations scattered throughout the state.
+With Ohio's licensing system, plenty of smaller retail locations are scattered throughout the state.

 In addition to small retail locations like bars or a casino like JACK Cleveland Casino, bettors can also find sportsbooks in their favorite pro sports teams' arenas or stadiums.
 The list below gives a better idea of where the major retail locations in the state are located.